MA Suzuki Festival 2021

 You can encourage them to attend and help them prepare the appropriate repertoire.

+You will be contacted when 10+ of your students have registered.
+If you have already registered before this time, a refund will be issued.
 Please fill out the Teacher Registration form to let us know which events you will be attending!

 (Please note, Teacher Workshops must still be registered and paid for).

 Please also remember to fill out the Teacher Registration Form on the Registration Page